fernandonogueira/Ox/README.md

 ## Description
 Schemaless doesn't mean no schema!

-Control your MongoDB schema with ease.
+Control and migrate your MongoDB schema versions with ease, ensuring that indexes are created right and that your data is exactly as you expect.

 MongoDB is a NoSQL, Document-based, database but it also need some data migration in some cases, specially when your application uses a multi-instance architecture and you must upgrade or change data in all your databases.